Batangas State University: Pablo Borbon era

 Sometime before 1952, the school was renamed Pablo Borbon Memorial Trade School as a tribute to Pablo Borbon who served as the 6th governor of the Batangas from 1910 to 1916.
 Through Republic Act No. 741, the school gained a national trade status on 18 June 1952.
 Again, it was renamed Pablo Borbon Regional School of Arts and Trades on 22 June 1957 as mandated by Republic Act No. 1957.
 Two months later, Arsenio Galauran became the school superintendent while the institution started to offer technical courses.
 Galauran was succeeded by Vicente Mendoza in November 1962.
 Mendoza was then followed by Rosauro de Leon on 8 June 1963.
 It was during de Leon's administration that the school began to offer terminal classes in auto mechanics, cosmetology, electronics, dressmaking, machine shop practice, and radio mechanics.
 On 19 June 1965, Republic Act No. 4582 directed the school to offer degree courses in industrial education and industrial arts.

-As authorized by Republic Act No. 5270, Pablo Borbon Regional School of Arts and Trades was elevated dave into a state college and renamed Pablo Borbon Memorial Institute of Technology or PBMIT on 15 June 1968.
+As authorized by Republic Act No. 5270, Pablo Borbon Regional School of Arts and Trades was elevated into a state college and renamed Pablo Borbon Memorial Institute of Technology or PBMIT on 15 June 1968.
 At the time of its conversion, it was the 23rd state college in the country.
 Rosauro de Leon was appointed to become PBMIT's first president.

 In 1971, the newly established state college started to offer courses in electrical and mechanical engineering courses.
 Sometime before 1973, a secondary school department that came to be known as the Laboratory School was inaugurated.
 By 1973, Marcos Ato was its principal when the Laboratory School adopted the Revised Secondary Education Program or RSEP.
 The following year, civil engineering was offered in PBMIT while the Graduate School was formally opened with Master of Arts in Industrial Education major in Administration and Supervision as its pioneer course.
 This was followed in 1978 when Master of Management specialized in Business and Public Managements was offered in partnership with former U.P.
 College of Public Administration.
 Earlier in 1977, PBMIT launched the Extension Trade Training Program that aimed to train out-of-school youth in electricity, food trades, mechanics, practical automotive, and woodcraft in a span of 200 hours.